GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Fri Dec 29 2023
+Last update on Sat Dec 30 2023

-🤖 This README.md is updated with horror, by thebot ❤️
+🤖 This README.md is updated with love, by thebot ❤️

 A big thank you to @Melvynx